-Frederick D. Go, 42, is the President and Chief Operating Officer of RLC.
+Frederick D. Go, 43, is the President and Chief Operating Officer of RLC.
 He has been a director of the Company since May 6, 1999 and was elected President and Chief Operating Officer effective August 28, 2006.
 He is also the President and Chief Operating Officer of Robinsons Recreation Corporation.
-He is the Group General Manager of Shanghai Ding Feng Real Estate Development Company Limited, Xiamen Pacific Estate Investment Company Limited, and Chengdu Ding Feng Real Estate Development Company Limited, Taicang Ding Feng Real Estate Development Company Limited, and Chongqing Robinsons Land Real Estate Company Limited.
-He is an alternate director of United Industrial Corporation Limited and Singapore Land Limited.
-He also serves as a director of Universal Robina Corporation, Cebu Air, Inc., Robinsons Bank, Secret Recipes Corporation, Ho Tsai Dimsum Incorporation, Cebu Light Industrial Park and Philippine Hotel Federation.
+He is the Group General Manager of Shanghai Ding Feng Real Estate Development Company Limited, Xiamen Pacific Estate Investment Company Limited, Chengdu Ding Feng Real Estate Development Company Limited, and Taicang Ding Feng Real Estate Development Company Limited.
+He also serves as a director of Universal Robina Corporation, Cebu Air, Inc., Robinsons Bank, JG Summit Petrochemical Corporation, Secret Recipes Corporation, Ho Tsai Dimsum Incorporated, Cebu Light Industrial Park.
 He is also the President of the Philippine Retailers Association.
 He received a Bachelor of Science degree in Management Engineering from the Ateneo de Manila University.
 Mr. Frederick D. Go is a nephew of Mr. John L. Gokongwei, Jr.

-Patrick Henry C. Go, 41, was elected as a director of RLC on January 17, 2000.
-He is currently a director and Vice President of Universal Robina Corporation and Group Business Unit General Manager of URC Packaging Division (BOPP) and CFC Flexible Packaging Division.
-He is also a director of JG Summit Holdings, Inc., Robinsons Bank and JG Summit Petrochemical Corporation where he is also Executive Vice President, Commercial for the JG Summit Petrochemical Complex.
+Patrick Henry C. Go, 42, was elected as a director of RLC on January 17, 2000.
+He is currently a director and Vice President of Universal Robina Corporation and is the Vice President and Managing Director of JG Summit Petrochemical Corporation, URC Packaging Division, CFC Flexible Packaging Division and JG Summit Olefins Corporation.
+He is also a director of JG Summit Holdings, Inc., and Robinsons Bank.
 He is a trustee of the Gokongwei Brothers Foundation, Inc. He received a Bachelor of Science degree in Management from the Ateneo de Manila University and attended the General Manager Program at Harvard Business School.
 Mr. Patrick Henry C. Go is a nephew of Mr. John L. Gokongwei, Jr.

-Johnson Robert G. Go, Jr., 46, was elected as a director of RLC on May 29, 2001.
-He is currently a director of JG Summit Holdings, Inc., Universal Robina Corporation, Robinsons Bank.
-He is also a trustee of the Gokongwei Brothers Foundation, Inc. He received a Bachelor of Arts degree in Interdisciplinary Studies (Liberal Arts) from the Ateneo de Manila University.
+Johnson Robert G. Go, Jr., 47, 47, was elected as a director of RLC on May 29, 2001.
+He is currently a director of JG Summit Holdings, Inc., Universal Robina Corporation, and Robinsons Bank.
+He is also a trustee of the Gokongwei Brothers Foundation, Inc. He received a Bachelor of Arts degree in Interdisciplinary Studies (Liberal Arts) from the

+Ateneo de Manila University.
 He is a nephew of Mr. John L. Gokongwei, Jr.

-Robina Gokongwei-Pe, 50, was elected as a director of RLC on May 5, 2005.
+Robina Gokongwei-Pe, 51, was elected as a director of RLC on May 5, 2005.
 She is also a director of JG Summit Holdings, Inc., Cebu Air, Inc., Robinsons Bank and JG Summit Capital Markets Corporation.
 She is currently the President and Chief Operating Officer of the Robinsons Retail Group consisting of Robinsons Department Store, Robinsons Supermarket, Handyman, True Value, Robinsons Specialty Stores, Robinsons Appliances, Toys R Us and Saizen by Daiso Japan.
 She obtained her Bachelor of Arts degree in Journalism from the New York University.
 She is a daughter of Mr. John L. Gokongwei, Jr.